Modules over relative monads for syntax and semantics: 2--Signatures and their Representations

-\begin{theorem} For any set of soft $S$--inequations $A$, the category of representations of $(S,A)$ has an initial object. \end{theorem}
+\begin{theorem} For any set of classic $S$--inequations $A$, the category of representations of $(S,A)$ has an initial object. \end{theorem}

-\begin{proof} The basic ingredients for building the initial representation are given by the initial representation $\Delta\Sigma$ in the category $\Rep^{\Delta}(S)$ (cf.\ Lemma \ref{lem:initial_wo_ineq}) or, equivalently, by the initial representation $\Sigma$ in $\Rep(S)$.
-We call $\Sigma$ the endomonad underlying the representation $\Sigma$.
+\begin{proof} The basic ingredients for building the initial representation are given by the initial representation $\Delta_*\Sigma$ in the category $\Rep^{\Delta}(S)$ (cf.\ Lem.\ \ref{lem:initial_wo_ineq}) or, equivalently, by the initial representation $\Sigma$ in $\Rep(S)$.
+We call $\Sigma$ the monad underlying the representation $\Sigma$.

 The proof consists of 3 steps: at first, we define a preorder $\leq_A$ on the terms of $\Sigma$, induced by the set $A$ of inequations.
 Afterwards we show that the data of the representation $\Sigma$ --- substitution, representation morphisms etc. --- is compatible with the preorder $\leq_A$ in a suitable sense.
 This will yield a representation $\Sigma_A$ of $(S,A)$.
 Finally we show that $\Sigma_A$ is the initial such representation.